|

 times in his life when he was able to build something by himself and his

+self-confidence visibly increased after the project was completed.
 As the other students in the class begin treating him like an equal and

 paid much less attention to his physical disabilities, he began to shine.
 He